 UX design is all about identifying and solving user problems.
 UX designers work closely with UI designers, UX researchers, digital marketers, and product development teams to understand their users through research and experimentation.
 They use the insights gained to continually repeat and improve involvements, based on both quantitative and qualitative user research.

 The main difference we can look upon is: UX design is all about the overall impression of the product/service experience, while UI design is all about how the product’s interfaces look and meaning.
 Let’s make it simpler “First of all, UI (user interface) is not UX (user experience).
 For instance, a car with all its looks, dashboard and steering wheel is the UI.
 Driving it is the UX.
 So, the interface directly contributes to the experience (beautiful car interior makes a better experience sitting in one) but is not the experience itself.

-A complete thorough to marketing research should be laid to have a better and simpler user experience and user interface.
-Digitalization seems difficult for users to interact, simplifying the user experience and building an attractive user interface can help companies to achieve their goals efficiently and effectively.
+A complete thorough marketing research should be laid to have a better and simpler user experience and user interface.
+Digitalization seems difficult for users to interact with, simplifying the user experience and building an attractive user interface can help companies to achieve their goals efficiently and effectively.